FOSSEE/sees/ult/ult_1/script.rst

    ..
 At the end of this tutorial, you will be able to:

    ..
 1. Know what is linux and it's need.
    ..
+2. Understand the need for linux in today's world.
    ..
-2. Move around in directories and files.
+3. Move around in directories and files.
    ..
-3. Use basic commands of Linux.
+4. Use basic commands of Linux.

 ..
 Prerequisites
 .. -------------